 The unverified citation chain: where enterprise AI decisions actually come from

 Vendor claims reach CIO procurement decisions through a four-link chain: earnings call to analyst note to trade press to board deck.
-No link in that chain has the incentive or infrastructure to verify upstream.
-The 88% failure rate in enterprise agentic AI is not a capability problem.
-It is the predictable output of decision-making on unverified citations.
+No link in that.

 In August 2025, Anthropic announced that one financial-services firm had reduced accounts-payable processing from 6 hours to under 30 minutes using Claude for Chrome.
 Nine months later, that specific claim is in analyst decks, CIO board packs, vendor-comparison spreadsheets, and procurement-committee briefings across Europe and North America.
 The people reading those decks in April 2026 are making seven-figure deployment decisions that rest, partially, on whether the 6-hours-to-30-minutes number still holds for the reference customer, and whether the pattern generalises.
 No third party has verified either.
 It is not clear anyone is scheduled to.
 We logged the claim as VEN-2026-001 and have it on a 90-day review cadence.
 That is the entire verification infrastructure in the public domain for that specific claim as of this writing.